 - A duplicate is given to the Transporter

-- A third copy of the Challan is for Seller
+- A third copy of the Challan is for the Seller

-A delivery challan, also known as a slip of delivery or a dispatch challan, is a document that contains information about the items being supplied, such as quantities, shape, and specification.
+A delivery challan, also known as a slip of delivery or a dispatch challan, is a document that contains information about the items being supplied, such as quantities, shapes, and specifications.